Fox Theater Pomona: History

 Partly as a result of citizen activism, the city of Pomona bought the building.
 In 2002 the non-profit Pomona Fox Corporation was founded to explore means of preserving and reusing the theater, but they were not able to secure enough funding for their restoration efforts.
 In February of 2007 the building was sold to its current owners, the Tessier family (who are also responsible for the creation of the Pomona Arts Colony concept and re-developers of many local buildings of historical importance) and their family-owned Gerald Investments.
 10 million dollars was spent restoring the building into a beautifully revamped venue for the arts, music and film.
 After two years of restoration, The Fox Theater Pomona reopened on May 21, 2009, with a capacity for roughly 2,000 attendees.
 It has been ranked #23 in LA Weekly's top 50 Venues in LA.

+Concerts

+The theatre has hosted numerous bands such as Blur (band), Crystal Castles, Green Day, Megadeth, Marilyn Manson, Morrissey, Oliver Tree, Paramore, Slowdive, Twin Tribes, Tyler The Creator and Twenty One Pilots.